 People change if they want to, and as Nelson Mandela said: “Education is the most powerful weapon to change the world.”

-The photos of my courses for children has been uploaded and indexeed online with the CC BY-NC 4.0 Creative Commons License to their metadata.
-So if some photos can be used to inspire some people in their educational and environmental projects: go for it!
+The photos of my courses for children has been uploaded and indexed online with the CC BY-NC 4.0 Creative Commons License to their metadata.
+So, if some photos can be used to inspire some people in their educational and environmental projects: go for it!

 Check out my bellow photo gallery and contact me for uncompressed, watermark-free, full-size images.

 Because underprivileged children are happy to play with everything.

 The first school had organized another kites-making course with their schoolchildren (for a national event celebrated at school – Vietnam)!